Back to Home

 Finds the current contract, identifies the previous version, highlights the changed clause, and links the related email thread where the change was discussed.
 All cited.

-You ask who is responsible for a process step
+You ask who is responsible for a deliverable

 Generic AI

-Returns text snippets mentioning the process name.
+Returns text snippets mentioning the project name.
 You piece together the answer yourself.

 ForgeBench

-Returns the role, the current assigned personnel, the governing procedure, and the last training record.
-Because it knows who, what, and how are connected.
+Returns the assigned team member, the project timeline, the governing scope document, and the last status update.
+Because it knows who, what, and when are connected.
 All cited.

 How it works,